HumanSignal/label-studio/docs/source/guide/auth_setup.md

 - [Ping Federate and Ping Identity SAML SSO Setup Example](pingone.html)
 - Others that use SAML assertions

-After setting up the SSO, you can no longer use native authentication to access the Label Studio UI unless you have the Owner role.
+After setting up the SSO, you can use native authentication to access the Label Studio UI, however it's not a recommended option especially for the user with the Owner role.

 - You can use SSO along with normal login.
 This is not a recommended option.